Skip to content

 If you’re thinking about switching, you should pay close attention to how much electricity you use in a month, because on Tiered pricing the price is higher for every kWh of electricity that you use above the Tier threshold of 1,000 kWh in the winter or 600 kWh in the summer.
 For instance, if you heat your home electrically, your monthly use in the winter may be higher.
 And the same goes for the summer if you need to run your air conditioner.

-With TOU prices, the price depends on when you use electricity.
+With TOU and ULO prices, the price depends on when you use electricity.
 Although the TOU price periods also change with the season, the electricity you use after 7 p.m. every day, and all the time on weekends and holidays, is charged at the lowest price under TOU all year round.

 • Lifestyle and daily habits